dgroomes/bash-playground/completion/README.md

 * [x] DONE Figure out how to autoload a completion script.
 * [x] DONE Consider file renames for consistency
-* [ ] Completions when no arguments.
+* [x] DONE Completions when no arguments.
 Am I not simulating the comp env vars correctly?